reflectoring/reflectoring.github.io/content/blog/2022/2022-03-28-express-error-handling.md

 ```
 This is the error message sent by the Express framework's default error handler.
 Express catches this error for us and responds to the caller with the error’s status code, message, and stack trace (only for non-production environments).
 But this behavior applies only to synchronous functions.

-Asynchronous functions called from route handlers that throw an error, however, we need to handle differently.
+However, the asynchronous functions that are called from route handlers which throw an error, need to be handled differently.
 The error from asynchronous functions are not handled by the default error handler in Express and result in the stopping (crashing) of the application.

 To prevent this behaviour, we need to pass the error thrown by any asynchronous function invoked by route handlers and middleware, to the `next()`function as shown below: